 As a soloist, Amelia has given recitals throughout the US and was most recently a featured soloist with the Concert on the Hill Series in New Hampshire.
 As a previous student of Ara Gregorian at East Carolina University, Amelia performed in masterclasses for world renowned violinists Ida Kavafian, Hagai Shaham, Axel Strauss, Jennifer Koh, Yehonatan Berick, Soovin Kim, Gregory Fulkerson, Elina Vähälä, Donald Weilerstein, and Ray Chen.
 Amelia was a member of The Colburn Symphony Orchestra, where she has performed under the baton of Esa-Pekka Salonen, Sir Neville Marriner, Gilbert Varga, and David Zinman.
 From a young age, she was an active member of North Carolina Symphony’s Young All-Star orchestra and was concertmistress of the Eastern Youth Orchestra.

 Amelia is now attending The Juilliard School in New York City in pursuit of her Masters under the tutelage of Ida Kavafian.
+She is a member of the Arte Quartet, part of the 2018-2019 Honors Chamber Music program studying with Natasha Brofsky and Misha Amory.
+She graduated in 2017 from the Colburn Conservatory in Los Angeles with her Bachelors in Music studying under renown pedagogue Robert Lipsett.
 Amelia currently plays on a 1794 Johannes Cuypers violin.

 Beyond her musical studies, Amelia, has a passion for teaching and mentoring young musicians.
 You can also always find her exploring new restaurants around New York and Los Angeles- whether it be new eats or old hole-in the walls.
 Her favorite..Pam’s Thai Food on 49th.